Blog

 6. Incorporate Learning into Workflows

 In day’s long past, learning used to be viewed as an ‘event’, something that would happen at a specific time and place.
 But life or work doesn’t work like that, and neither should learning.
-To combat the forgetting curve, it’s important to reinforce learning constantly.
+To combat the Forgetting Curve, it’s important to reinforce learning constantly.
+While micro-learning can be part of workflows, it can also be something that starts every employee standup.

-TIP – Did you know that Research proves that quizzes help learning and knowledge retention.
-Utlize software like Whale with features like quizzes to assess knowledge and focus on key areas of learning
+Pro tip – Did you know that research in e-learning proves that quizzes help learning and knowledge retention.
+Utlize software like Whale with features like quizzes to assess knowledge and focus on key areas of learning.

 8. Make knowledge-sharing a habit

-TIP – Your company wiki should help employees access, create, edit, and share information about various aspects of the company, including its policies, procedures, projects, guidelines, best practices, and more.
+Pro tip – Your company wiki (knowledge base) should help employees access, create, edit, and share information about various aspects of the company, including its policies, procedures, projects, guidelines, best practices, and more.

 9. Keep learning updated

-These days learning and content changes faster than ever.
-It’s essential to keep learning updated.
-The first step to update your e-learning content and materials is to plan ahead and establish a clear and realistic schedule for reviewing and revising your content.
-Setting a review cadence will help keep information updated.
+Learning and content is changing faster than ever, so you have your work cut out to keep learning updated.
+The first step to updating your e-learning content and materials is to plan ahead and establish a clear and realistic schedule for reviewing and revising your content.
+Setting a review cadence will help keep information updated and plan other projects around this need.

 Engage remote workers achievements with Karma